isaacarnault/aws-rds/RDS_EC2.md

 `$ nano wp-config.php` - to create and set up a `Wordpress` conf file<br>

-At this step we should go back to our web browser and copy/paste the provided script upon `Wordpress` installation.
+At this step, we should go back to our web browser and copy/paste the provided script upon `Wordpress` installation.
 We paste it into our config.php file.
 See below :<br>

 <details>
 <summary>🔴 See output</summary>